PranavGediya/GTC2/README.md

 # React + Vite + CICD Pipeline Build to Deployment

+CLoudFormation File of CICD Automation Deployment is Uploaded in This Repo.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: